-France was the first European country to ban the full-face Islamic veil in public places.
+On 11 April 2011, France became the first European country to ban the full-face Islamic veil in public places.

 France has about five million Muslims - the largest Muslim minority in Western Europe - but it is thought only about 2,000 women wear full veils.

 The penalty for doing so is a 150 euro (£133, $217) fine and instruction in citizenship.
 Anyone found forcing a woman to cover her face risks a 30,000 euro fine.

 Data from 2015 showed that 1,546 fines had been imposed under the law.

 The European Court of Human Rights upheld the ban on 2 July 2014 after a case was brought by a 24-year-old French woman who argued that the ban violated her freedom of religion and expression.

 Most of the population - including most Muslims - agree with the government when it describes the face-covering veil as an affront to society's values.
 Critics - chiefly outside France - say it is a violation of individual liberties.

 A ban on Muslim headscarves and other "conspicuous" religious symbols at state schools was introduced in 2004, and received overwhelming political and public support in a country where the separation of state and religion is enshrined in law.